Crispy Potato and Peach Salad with Scallion Dressing

 Notes

-*SERVING: This salad can be enjoyed warm, chilled or at room temperature.
+• This salad is best enjoyed warm or closer to room temperature.

-*SERVE WITH: This salad is versatile enough to be paired with just about anything: burgers, grilled fish, hot or cold sandwiches, or even a simple cup of soup.
+• For serving: This salad is versatile enough to be paired with just about anything: burgers, grilled fish or chicken, or sandwiches.
 I personally love serving it with anything fresh off the grill in the summer months.

-*MAKE VEGAN: Swap fish sauce for either tamari or drained capers.
-Leave out burrata, or swap it for your favorite plant-based cheese.
+• Dietary swaps: To make vegan, swap fish sauce for tamari.
+You can also omit the burrata, or swap it for your favorite plant-based cheese.
 I personally love the brand Treeline (they offer a soft French-style nut cheese).
 Alternatively, Kite Hill ricotta is fantastic for spooning dollops overtop.

 Nutrition